NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_output.rst

 These files and folders being:
    * :code-rst:`case_info.yml` and :code-rst:`config_save.json` provide information about the cases ran for the POD.
    * :code-rst:`model/` and :code-rst:`obs/` contain both plots and data for both the model data and observation data respectively.
    * :code-rst:`index.html` is the compiled html page for the POD run.
-This serves as the main way to view all related plots for this POD in nice, condensed manner.
+This serves as the main way to view all related plots for this POD in a nice, condensed manner.
-   * There can also be found various log files which function the same as mentioned previously.
+   * There also exists various log files which function the same as mentioned previously.

 If multiple PODs were to be ran, you would find such a directory for each POD in the :code-rst:`MDTF_output` directory.